Post Failure Logging¶

 Arguments passed to this option may require quoting to avoid expansion by the shell.

-Symbol files will be matched against object files in the recording using the GNU Build ID embedded in the file.
+Symbol files are matched against object files in the recording using the GNU Build ID embedded in the file.

 - --dry-run, -n¶

-Display the list of symbol files that would be loaded and exit.
+Display the list of symbol files that would be loaded by the

 Options and values can be specified in a file, one per line, for example: